 Oh, and it may be relevant to look at my comments in relation to the pages I made today.
 Feel free to check out my diigo or scoop.it!

-• Can you highlight text in saved articles?
+highlight text in saved articles?

 On diigo?
 Yes, most certainly.
 On scoop.it?
-I don't really know that I can do anything useful with that site so I'm going to guess no.
+I don't really know that I can do anything useful with that site so I'm going to guess no. - Can you use

-• Can you use multiple tags?
+multiple tags?

 On diigo, yes!
 Scoop.it is more about grouping things than tagging them, I think.
-It seems less organized.
+It seems less organized. - Can others post

-• Can others post comments on your site?
+comments on your site?

-I believe that people can comment on either of my websites by offering recommendations as they see fit and sending me more links.
+I believe that people can comment on either of my websites by offering recommendations as they see fit and sending me more links. - Can you follow

-• Can you follow others?
+others?
 Can they follow you?

-I can follow whoever I want on either site!
+I can follow whoever I want on either site! - Are you

-• Are you offered suggestions for related articles?
+offered suggestions for related articles?

 Diigo is more of a free-for-all resource so a lot of the suggestions I get are from the web pages that I am visiting, but I can use following to get other suggestions if I please!
 On scoop.it I get suggestions as well but they seem to be pretty hard to fine-tune without some excessive keywording.
-I haven't figured out how to narrow down the websites to be useful yet.
+I haven't figured out how to narrow down the websites to be useful yet. - Would you

-• Would you continue to use either of these?
-Which?
-Why?
+continue to use either of these?

 I will continue to use diigo.
 I think that it is a useful bookmarking tool and I love that I can organize my bookmarks, that the tool is extremely easily accessed, how effectively I can annotate, and that I can access my bookmarks from any resource.
 This site is simple but effective and I think that it is extremely practical.
 I don't want to use scoop. it again.
 I had a very hard time finding links that actually fit my category and I think that I can do a better job finding websites for a given category by using google than by using one of my topics on this website.
 Once I found someone else's scoops in an unknown way through their topic, I had a much better time but I still feel that this site was unnecessarily complicated.
 I also got extremely annoyed that it felt it necessary to post tweets for me because I registered with twitter and did not remember to unclick the box each time.